TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-configuring-features-file-integrity-monitor.md

   ownershipid="Azure_Security_Security_Center" />
 # Security Center File Integrity Monitor self-help guide

-**Note:** FIM uses the Azure Change Tracking solution to track and identify changes in your environment.
+FIM uses the Azure Change Tracking solution to track and identify changes in your environment.
 When File Integrity Monitoring is enabled, you have a Change Tracking resource of type Solution.
 For data collection frequency details, see [Change Tracking data collection details](https://docs.microsoft.com/azure/automation/automation-change-tracking#change-tracking-data-collection-details) for Azure Change Tracking.

+Resolve issues with Security Center File Integrity Monitor using the following information.

 ## Azure Security Center File Integrity monitor Configuration failure